 Why Does an Inverter Keep Blowing Fuses?

-If the inverter fuse blows, it may be because of one of the following reasons:
+If an inverter’s internal fuse keeps blowing, it may be because of the following reasons:

 Note, these signs are not confirmation that the fuse has blown.